solo-io/dev-portal-starter/README.md

 - `VITE_AUTH_ENDPOINT` - This is the endpoint to get the PKCE authorization code.
 In Keycloak, this is the `authorization_code` property from: `<your-keycloak-url>/realms/<your-realm>/.well-known/openid-configuration`.
 - `VITE_LOGOUT_ENDPOINT` - This is the endpoint to end your session.
 In Keycloak, this is the `end_session_endpoint` property from: `<your-keycloak-url>/realms/<your-realm>/.well-known/openid-configuration`.

-#### Environment Variables if using an `oidcAuthorizationCode` `ExtAuthPolicy`
+#### Environment Variables if using an "oidcAuthorizationCode" `ExtAuthPolicy`

-These variables are required if this app is hosted in your mesh, behind a Gloo Platform `RouteTable` that uses an `ExtAuthPolicy` with an `oidcAuthorizationCode` config.
+These variables are required if this app is hosted in your mesh, behind a Gloo Platform `RouteTable` that uses an `ExtAuthPolicy` with an "oidcAuthorizationCode" config.
 In this configuration, your authorization server must be configured to use client id + secret authentication.
 The `ExtAuthPolicy` in this configuration will handle user sessions with a browser cookie.

 - `VITE_PORTAL_SERVER_URL` - This is the URL for the Gloo Platform Portal REST server.
 The default value is "/v1".
 If using the example `RouteTable` for this configuration, this should be set to "/portal-server/v1"
 - `VITE_APPLIED_OIDC_AUTH_CODE_CONFIG` - This must be set to "true" if using the "oidcAuthorizationCode" config.